• New Sailboats

 Sanderling’s big sail is good for ghosting.
 It has a relatively slippery shape and has the ability to reduce wetted surface a lot by heeling a little.
 “I’m amazed,” said one owner, “at how well she glides in breezes too light to see on the water.
 She may look clunky and complicated but she’s a joy to sail.”

-Said another sailor, “we’ve made six- and eight-hour passages in her and averaged better than 5 knots under sail.
+Said another sailor, “we’ve made 6- and 8-hour passages in her and averaged better than 5 knots under sail.
 For an 18-footer she can cover the ground.
 We’ve been pleased at how she took rough weather (25 knots under single reef), too.”

 RELATED ARTICLES MORE FROM AUTHOR